andreashlarsen/SAStutorials/README.md

 Level 2: You can edit/improve/extend existing tutorials using Github (see instructions here: https://docs.github.com/en/get-started/exploring-projects-on-github/contributing-to-a-project).

-Level 3: You can  add a new tutorial in a few simple steps:
+Level 3: You can  add a new tutorial, see the  [Template tutorial](https://sastutorials.org/Template) in a few simple steps:
-1) add an tutorial in index.html (e.g. use the section belonging to the tutotrial "Spheres" as template).
-2) download an existing tutorial folder (e.g. Spheres/Spheres.html), and use as template for the new tutorial (NewTutorial/NewTutorial.html).
-3) add an image (preferably square format) that will be the tuturial logo on the front page, and is references in index.html.
-4) test if everything is looking right by opening NewTutorial.html in your browser.
-5) upload the new tutorial folder.
-The folder should contain everything related to that tutorial (extra html pages, images, files, etc).

 Level 4: Join the development team.
 We are happy to welcome members in the development team.